Pylons/pyramid_cookbook/views/conditional_http.rst

                 response.conditional_response = True

             # We want to only enable the conditional machinery if we were
-            # either given an explicit ETag header by the view, or if we have a
+            # either given an explicit ETag header by the view or if we have a
             # buffered response and can generate the ETag header ourself.
             if response.etag is not None:
                 response.conditional_response = True